-Listed below are some commonly asked questions
+Listed are some commonly asked questions about the above workshop.

 Yes.
 The CPD guide for this 1.5-hour workshop is: Equality and Wellbeing (EW); Ethics (E).

-11. Who presents these workshops?
+6. Who presents these workshops?

 The presenter of these workshops is Catherine Scott.
-Catherine is currently a member of the newly formed Wellbeing Committee of the Law Society of Tasmania and is committed to promoting and achieving a healthy and positive work culture in the Tasmanian legal profession.
+Catherine is currently a member of the Wellbeing Committee of the Law Society of Tasmania and is committed to promoting and achieving a healthy and positive work culture in the Tasmanian legal profession.
 Catherine has undertaken specialised training for this Sexual Harassment and Workplace Culture Training Workshop.
 Catherine Scott has worked as a lawyer in Tasmania for almost 20 years in both private practice, including as a principal at Page Seager Lawyers and now as Head of Legal at ConMoto Group, and in the public sector as a Federal Court and Administrative Appeals Tribunal Registrar.
 Catherine specialises in dispute resolution and administrative law, and regularly acts for clients in discrimination and sexual harassment matters.
 During her time at the Federal Court and Administrative Appeals Tribunal, Catherine mediated many discrimination and sexual harassment matters.
 Catherine also developed and facilitated the Federal Court’s professional development program and mediation accreditation program.

 If you have any queries about this information, please get in touch at firstname.lastname@example.org.